AshishPawar24/Saarthi-BinaryBees/README.md

 ---

+HOW TO RUN LOCALLY -
-Clone the Repositorygit clone https://github.com/your-username/saarthi-ai.git cd saarthi-ai
+1) Clone the Repository - git clone https://github.com/your-username/saarthi-ai.git
+cd saarthi-ai
-Install Dependencies
+2) Install Dependencies
 npm install
-Start the Development Server
-npm run dev
+3) Start the Development Server npm run dev
-Open in Browser
+4) Open in Browser
 Navigate to the following URL in your browser:

 arduino